opendocsg/slw-judgments-backfill/2001_SGHC_107/report.md

 ## or issue therein.

 7\.
 As for whether a plaintiff in a defamation case may rely on O 14 r 12(1) to have the ordinary meaning of words in an allegedly defamatory document construed, the position is not in doubt.
-In _Microsoft Corporation & Ors v SM Summit Holdings Ltd & Anor_ [1999] 4 SLR 529, 554-555 which concerned an allegation of defamation arising from a press statement, LP Thean JA, who delivered the judgment of the Court of Appeal, said as follows:
+In _Microsoft Corporation & Ors v SM Summit Holdings Ltd & Anor_ <span class="citation">[1999] 4 SLR 529</span>, 554-555 which concerned an allegation of defamation arising from a press statement, LP Thean JA, who delivered the judgment of the Court of Appeal, said as follows:

 ## As for the argument that the meaning of the words complained of is not suitable